TendTo/Linear-System-Solver/docs/Gaussian-elimination-pivot.md

 ## OpenCL implementations

-There are 2 main parts that represent a challenge in the OpenCL implementation:
+There are 3 main parts that represent a challenge in the OpenCL implementation:

+- choosing as a pivot the row with the greater absolute value in the column of index **pivot**, and if it is not the row of index **pivot** swap them.
+    - This translates in an search problem that is not embarrassingly parallel, followed by a the possible swap of two rows that must be synchronized for all work-items for the following steps to work properly.

 - each time a new pivot of index **i** has been chosen, the following **n - i - 1** reductions depend on the previous step of the algorithm.
     - To make it clearer, let's say we have to solve a system of **n** unknowns in **n** equations.